What's the Difference for Women at CUNY Law?

 The National Jurist, a magazine for law school students, has ranked CUNY Law the second best in the country for women.

 Women on CUNY Law Faculty

 CUNY Law's Distinguished University Professor, Ruthann Robson, is an expert in lesbian and gay jurisprudence.
-Michelle J. Anderson, an expert in sexual assault, is one of the youngest law school deans in the country.
-Dean Anderson was preceded by another scholar, current Surrogate Court Judge Kristin Booth Glen, who served the Law School for 10 years.
-Women faculty at CUNY Law teach and write in many different fields.
-Many have national reputations; they have written case books, important law review articles and, in the case of Professor Robson, novels and poetry.
+Dean Mary Lu Bilek has a strong and long-standing background in public interest law.
+Dean Bilek was preceded by two scholars, Michelle Anderson, now President of Brooklyn College and an expert in rape law and former Surrogate Court Judge Kristin Booth Glen.
+Both women served as deans for 10 years.
+Female faculty at CUNY Law teach and write in many different fields, including criminal defense, immigration law, international human rights and more.
+Many are well known nationwide.
+They have written case books, important law review articles and, in the case of Professor Robson, novels and poetry.
 They helped author the South African Constitution, have written briefs in major cases in international human rights, and authored New York's adult guardianship statute.
 They sit on commissions, chair important Bar Association committees, and co-chair the Clinical Legal Education Association.

 Women Making a Difference at Law School

 At CUNY Law, women participate in a range of student organizations, among them the Coalition Against Domestic Violence (CADV), which educates teenagers in neighboring high schools about date rape and teen violence; the Children's Rights Organization; Law and Gender Equality (LAGE); and Outlaws, the lesbian and gay student group.